jhrudey/data-classification/bivtooltext.md

 _open text field_

-#### Total “Confidentiality” Score:
+#### Total “Confidentiality” Score
-  If at least one field is coded as HIGH, the total score is HIGH If no fields are coded as HIGH, but at least one field is coded as MEDIUM, the total score is MEDIUM If no fields are coded as HIGH or MEDIUM, but at least one if coded as LOW, the total score is LOW If no fields are answered, the score is UNKNOWN
+  1. If at least one field is coded as HIGH, the total score is HIGH
+  1. If no fields are coded as HIGH, but at least one field is coded as MEDIUM, the total score is MEDIUM
+  1. If no fields are coded as HIGH or MEDIUM, but at least one if coded as LOW, the total score is LOW
+  1. If no fields are answered, the score is UNKNOWN

 _following section only appears if research collects data from human subjects_
-###“Privacy”- related security risks
+### “Privacy”- related security risks

 * How would you describe your research participants (multiple answers possible)?
   * Healthy adults _score as 0_